viewstools/docs/README.md

 ## Properties
+Everything that matters in Views is a prop!

+Properties define the style and type of all States, Blocks and Views.

+There are two kinds of properties:
+- Internal - value is defined in the same .view file - Example: `text Button Label`
+- External - value comes from somewhere else (.data file, .view.tests file, service, back-end) - Example: `text props.buttonLabel`

 Say, you want to change the Button's Label dynamically depending on the View where the button is being used in?
 1. Replace value you want to turn into dynamic with `props.anyName`